Jimmie F. Skaggs

 Skaggs was born in Hot Springs, Arkansas, but moved to Valley City, Ohio, as a young boy.
 He later moved to Elyria, Ohio, as an adolescent.
 He got his start in acting performing in the All School play, The Great Sabastions.
 He graduated from Elyria High School in 1963.

-Skaggs made guest appearances in numerous television shows, including The A Team, Hunter, Remington Steele, Hill Street Blues, Falcon Crest, Miami Vice, Thirtysomething, Star Trek: Deep Space Nine, Buffy The Vampire Slayer, and Curb Your Enthusiasm.
+Skaggs made guest appearances in numerous television shows, including The A Team, Hunter, Remington Steele, Hill Street Blues, Falcon Crest, Miami Vice, Thirtysomething, Star Trek: Deep Space Nine, Buffy The Vampire Slayer, and Curb Your Enthusiasm (Season 2, Episode 9).